Spontaneous symmetry breaking in finite systems and anomalous order-parameter correlations

 We clearly observe in both cases an increase of the autocorrelations as $T$ approaches $T_{SSB}$.
 This anomalous enhancement of autocorrelations in the on-off intermittency is due to the fact that, although the mean magnetization in this case remains close to zero, the magnetization time-series contains mainly small oscillations around the minima of the effective potential $V_{eff}(M)$ (maxima of the distribution $P(M)$) which in turn may lead to large waiting times in this magnetization region.

 The analysis presented in this letter can have significant impact on our understanding of critical phenomena as they are realized in true physical systems.
 In particular, it clarifies the fact that the establishment of a non-vanishing mean value of the order parameter, taking place below $T_{SSB}$, does not coincide with the pseudocritical point $T_{pc}$ of a system where the stable fixed point bifurcates becoming unstable.
-Only when the, stable in the symmetric phase and unstable in the spontaneously broken phase, fixed point disconnects from the other (stable) fixed points in the order parameter dynamics the spontaneous breaking of the underlying symmetry is completed.
+Only when the, stable in the symmetric phase and unstable in the spontaneously broken phase, fixed point disconnects from the other (stable) fixed points in the order parameter dynamics, the spontaneous breaking of the underlying symmetry is completed.
 A characteristic property of the SSB completion region is that the distance $T_{pc} - T_{SSB}$ increases with decreasing system's size.
 As a consequence in a microscopic system this distance can be large.
 For example, such a case could appear in the Lattice QCD simulations at zero chemical potential.
-There, the critical point is estimated through the formation of a non-zero $\langle \bar{q} q \rangle$ condensate, which in fact takes place at $T_{SSB}$.
+There, the critical point is estimated through the formation of a non-zero $\langle \bar{q} q \rangle$ condensate (sigma condensate), which in fact takes place at $T_{SSB}$.
 However, since the calculations are performed in quite small lattices (systems) the corresponding pseudocritical temperature could be significantly higher.
 Such a scenario could explain inconsistencies occurring in the attempt to apply Lattice QCD results to the phenomenology of ultra-relativistic ion collisions, related to the experimental search for the QCD critical endpoint \cite{Gavai2016,Ratti2018}.
+Even more, assuming that the sigma condensate is formed in the fireball created in the ion collision experiments, it certainly possesses a finite life time and therefore the arguments developed in the present work should be taken into account when analyzing the recorded data.